Skip to main content

 4

-When the sweet potato has 10 minutes cook time remaining, heat a drizzle of olive oil in a medium frying pan over a medium-high heat.
-Add the tofu and cook for 2 minutes on each side, or until browned and warmed through.
+When the kumara has 10 minutes cook time remaining, heat a drizzle of olive oil in a medium frying pan over a medium-high heat.
+Add the tofu and cook until browned, 2 minutes each side.
 Transfer to a plate and set aside.

 Cook the greens